SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 .. note::

-    Sponge offers improved multi-world support, such as per world world borders.
+    Sponge offers improved multi-world support, such as per-world world borders.
 By default Sponge only changes the world border (or other world options) of the world the player is currently in.
 The vanilla behavior of setting it for all worlds can be restored using the global configuration and setting ``sponge.commands.multi-world-patches.worldborder`` or the corresponding entry to ``false``.
 See